rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Memory Model

-This interface is not required to allocate and return memory pointers.
+This interface is not required to allocate any memory.
 Any pointers created by the interface must be cleaned up upon termination.

 ### Power Management Requirements